ez-language/ez/README.md

 ## Why ez?

-ez was created with the ideia that a programming language can be simple and **clarity** without sacrificing security and perfomance.
+ez was created with the idea that a programming language can be simple and **readable** without sacrificing security and performance.

+Key principles:

--   **Strong, static and clear typing**: Ensures fewer bugs and easier maintenance with a types system that guides developers.
+-   **Strong, static and clear typing**: Ensures fewer bugs and easier maintenance with a type system that guides developers.
--   **consistent and readable syntax**: Makes code easier to write and understand, reducing cognitive load for developers.
+-   **Consistent and readable syntax**: Makes code easier to write and understand, reducing cognitive load for developers.
 -   **Native execution with real performance**: Delivers fast, efficient execution without relying on an external runtime.
 -   **Built for production, not just experimentation**: Focuses on real-world use cases and stability.

-The focus is on provides a language that any developer can quickly learn and use confidently in real-world applications.
+The focus is on provide a language that any developer can quickly learn and use confidently in real-world applications.

 ---